MA Course Options

 Our program builds upon core courses that provide the foundations of research within development studies.

-MA students are enrolled in Political Economy of Development (DEVS 801) and Cultural Politics of Development (DEVS 802).
+MA students are enrolled in Political Economy of Development (DEVS 801), Cultural Politics of Development (DEVS 802), and Qualitative Research Methods and Fieldwork (DEVS 803).
 These reflect the basic areas of expertise within the Department and provide students with two key pillars for understanding the field of development studies.

 All first year MA students are also enrolled in Professional Seminar in Global Development Studies (DEVS 850), which provides a useful forum to meet as a group to discuss how best to move through the program.
 Meeting once a month across both fall and winter terms, the course provides a discussion forum addressing key themes concerning research, ethics, and debates within the discipline.